 - Talking Scientific Calculators

-To learn more about more about LAP recommended technology, please visit our Assistive and Academic Apps and Devices page which offers a list of software, apps and devices that can help students improve their reading, writing, math, time-management, note-taking, test-taking and study skills in general.
+To learn more about more about LAP recommended technology, please visit our Assistive Technology Instructions and Resources page which offers a list of software, apps and devices that can help students improve their reading, writing, math, time-management, note-taking, test-taking and study skills in general.